Persons, Collections and Topics

 We may regret that Frederick Walpole's career was cut so short, that his plant illustrations were never widely reproduced and published (as they doubtless would have been had he worked at an earlier period), and that he painted so few pictures for gallery exhibition, but we can be grateful for a few hundred plant illustrations of a very high order, which the Hunt Institute is proud to represent in this exhibition and in our Art collection.

 — John V. Brindle, Curator of Art, 1961–1981 (from his foreword to Paintings and Drawings by Frederick A. Walpole, Hunt Institute, 1973)

-The Walpole images are in the public domain and can be downloaded from the Catalogue of the Botanical Art Collection at the Hunt Institute: Public Domain Images database.
+The Walpole images are in the public domain and can be downloaded from the Catalogue of the Botanical Art Collection at the Hunt Institute: Digital Public Domain Images database.
 To locate these images in the database, search on the artist's last name.
 When using these images, please include the following credit statement: Courtesy of the Hunt Institute for Botanical Documentation, Carnegie Mellon University, Pittsburgh, Pa., on indefinite loan from the Smithsonian Institution.

 Frederick Andrews Walpole's work has appeared in the following Institute exhibitions and their accompanying catalogues: Plant Illustrations from the Smithsonian Institution (1973), Gifts of Winter (2000) and American Botanical Prints of Two Centuries (2003).